ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 = 7.2.3 - February 28, 2019 =
 * Improvement: Country names are now shown instead of two letter codes where appropriate.
-* Improvement: Updated the service whitelist to reflect additions to the Facebook IP ranges.
+* Improvement: Updated the service allowlist to reflect additions to the Facebook IP ranges.
 * Improvement: Added alerting for when the WAF is disabled for any reason.
 * Improvement: Additional alerting and troubleshooting steps for WAF configuration issues.
 * Change: Live Traffic human/bot status will additionally be based on the browscap record in security-only mode.